very-good-team/mlsa-events/opensource-quiz.md

    - [ ] None is essentially required

-4. What is the command to clone a clone a git repository?
+4. What is the command to clone a git repository?

    Answer: git ___ {repo name}.git